 We’d also ask, “What books or resources are you using?”
 And it obviously opens the door for us to be able to offer, “Would you like to know more about it, or could we give you new materials?”
 We are doing an annual conference where we are commissioning academic papers to be written on the various aspects of the steward leader.
-We are going to hold our first one in conjunction with the christian Leadership Alliance, at the national conference in Dallas next April.
+We are going to hold our first one in conjunction with the Christian Leadership Alliance, at the national conference in Dallas next April.
 So we will have a whole day where we will have a series of papers presented.
 But the real core of it is an open class forum Web presence where we hope to get connected with anybody in the world who has taught on the steward leader, as well as those who have read the book. these people can share resources, or can themselves be resources.
 And also we want to set up a mentoring system.
-So if i’m an African pastor, and i’ve read the book, or i’ve talked to somebody, and i say, “this is what i want to do—help me do it,” we can connect them with somebody who can set up a mentoring relationship. i’ve been to india and china in the last three months. there’s a hunger among christian leaders to learn more about becoming a steward leader and also for teaching stewardship and Biblical generosity. the need and interest is just overwhelming.
+So if I’m an African pastor, and I’ve read the book, or I’ve talked to somebody, and I say, “this is what I want to do—help me do it,” we can connect them with somebody who can set up a mentoring relationship.
+I’ve been to India and China in the last three months. there’s a hunger among Christian leaders to learn more about becoming a steward leader and also for teaching stewardship and Biblical generosity.
+The need and interest are just overwhelming.
 And we’ve got to step into this moment and respond.

 JA: So you’re trying to document how people are using the model in their programs now.